jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/bioSAXS.rst

 ..
 Figure:: media/ImportDataBio3.jpg
         :align: left
-        :width: 300px
+        :width: 500px
-        :Figwidth: 320px
+        :Figwidth: 420px

-So, lets assume the graph looks OK.
-Select files which you want to import - or just select all using button "Select all".
+So, lets assume the graph looks OK. **Check the Q scale - in case the Q values are 10x larger than you expect, you have Q in 1/nm and need to check the checkbox "Convert Q from [1/nm]"** Select files which you want to import - or just select all using button "Select all".

 Next decide, if you have many files per one sample - typically multiple measurements you want to average first - or if you have one file per sample.
 If you have many files (our example) you should check "Group by Samples?" option.
 If you have one file per sample, you should uncheck this checkbox or your data structure will be too complicated.